Techtonica/curriculum/projects/data-structures-algorithms-sprint.md

   - What makes the concept useful?
   - What are the unique properties of it?
 (Big O Notation, etc)
   - Example of a use case
-- At least 5 visuals
 - How to use the concept
-- At least 10 images or videos
+- At least 10 visuals (can be original or found on the internet)
-- A code exercise walkthrough
+- A short code exercise walkthrough
   - Show a code challenge and present your group's solution
+  - Explain each line of code and how came up with the solution
-- Additional resources
+- Additional resources slide at the end
-  - videos, code challenges, blogs that your group found helpful
+  - Include any videos, code challenges, blogs that your group found helpful
 - At least 3 code challenges for everyone to practice (at end of presentation and later)
-  - Mark two as REQUIRED to turn in
+  - Mark one as **REQUIRED** to turn in on Friday
   - After the presentation portion ends, give everyone 30 min to work on the first code challenge
   - Be available to answer questions on Zoom Q&A call
-  - Have hints prepared for the first challenge to give, if needed
+  - Have hints prepared for the challenge to give, if needed

 ### Day 5